histausse/ph0wn_2021_lost_legacy/README.md

 Access denied.
 ```

-We could try the same approche to print passwords, but sadly, the program compare the ciphered version of the IDs/Pwds in input with the already cipher version of the database.
+We could try the same approche to print passwords, but sadly, the program compares the ciphered version of the IDs/Pwds in input with the already ciphered version from the database.

 We could continue to do crazy stuff by patching the programe: for instance, `proc1` is likely to be a bijection, so applying `proc1` to the cipher text enought times will endup deciphering the text.
 But its not worth it.